jisc-services/oa-PubRouter-App/deployment/README.md

 # Contents of 'deployment' directory

+**NOTE: The `jenkins_deployment.sh` script found in the [Jenkins schellscript directory](../jenkins) will correctly install all these configuration files into the appropriate directories on the server, when run under the auspices of Jenkins - see the [Build tools repository](https://github.com/jisc-services/oa-PubRouter-Build-Tools).**

-This directory holds the following files:
+The `deployment` directory holds the following files:
 * Deployment configuration files (used by gunicorn, supervisorctl, nginx) - see [here](../docs/Architecture.md) for more information on the technology stack.
-* Bash shell scripts, with names of format ***script-name.sh***, that are either called by the application (i.e. from within python modules) or run as cron jobs
+* Bash shell scripts, with names of format ***script-name.sh***, that are called by the application (i.e. from within python modules).
+NB. some scripts were previously run as cron jobs, but these were replaced by Router scheduler functionality).
-* Cron job files (cron shell scripts and their companion cron scheduling script )

 ## Config files